jfowkes/pycutest/docs/install.rst

 to upgrade PyCUTEst to the latest version.

-You will then need to create a folder which will store all your compiled problems.
+You will then need to create a folder which will store all your compiled problems:

  .. code-block:: bash